Farmer using data insights to manage field of crops.

 Farm management software and the IDA add-on

-Farm management software is becoming increasingly prevalent as digitalization spreads within the farming sector.
+Farm management software (FMS) is becoming increasingly prevalent as digitalization spreads within the farming sector.
 It is used to manage farm operations and production processes, and now also to send the relevant data to the GLOBALG.A.P.
-IT systems.
+IT platform.

-Producers wishing to implement the IDA add-on must use a GLOBALG.A.P. approved farm management software provider to ensure that it is compatible with the GLOBALG.A.P.
-IT systems.
+Producers wishing to implement the IDA add-on must use a GLOBALG.A.P. approved FMS provider to ensure compatibility with the GLOBALG.A.P.
+IT platform.

 Which data is collected?

-The IDA add-on applies to sustainability metrics which many producers already collect, via a farm management software or other methods.
+The IDA add-on applies to farm metrics which many producers already collect, via a FMS or other methods.

 For plants, the relevant data may vary according to farm type but is related to: